Call:

 After fitting a regression model:

-3. ask whether any pattern suggests a missing predictor or wrong functional form;
+- check whether the residual structure suggests a missing predictor or a mis-specified functional form;

 A journal article should not present model checking as a raw list of diagnostics.
 Instead, it should state what was checked, what problems were looked for, and what conclusion was reached about the adequacy of the model.